-The Learning Agreements for internships will identify specific, applicable learning objectives – drawn from the BAS Applied Management program’s core courses – which the intern will demonstrate.
+The Learning Agreements for internships will identify specific, applicable learning objectives – drawn from the Bachelor of Applied Management program’s core courses – which the intern will demonstrate.
 Internships will incorporate learning objectives from a minimum of four of the core courses [see Learning Objectives Checklist].

 Starting with the 2013 cohorts (online and face to face), each BAS Applied Management student must complete one, one-quarter internships (note: students enrolled in previous cohorts are still required to complete two internships).
 Internship course details include:

 - One quarter Internship = 5 quarter credits = 250 clock hours

 - Internship may be paid or unpaid